centertap/TikaAllTheFiles/README.md

     * When a parameter is `false`, errors in the given context become exceptions thrown to the caller.
 When `true`, errors are ignored and treated as if Tika produced a valid, but empty, response.
+ * `'cache_expire_success_before'`: string|`false`
+ * `'cache_expire_failure_before'`: string|`false`
+    * The above two parameters control expiration of Tika cache entries.
+    * If `false`, no expiration occurs.
+Otherwise, the value must be a string containing a timestamp in RFC3339_EXTENDED format, e.g., `'2021-02-14T20:54:32.171+00:00'`.
+    * Expiry for successful queries and failed queries can be configured independently.
+This allows one, for example, to tweak a system's Tika configuration and reprocess files through TATF... but only those files for which earlier Tika queries had failed.
+ * `'cache_file_backend'`: string|`false`
+   * The name of the FileBackend to use for persistent caching of responses from Tika queries, or `false` to disable file-based caching.
+   * See [Tika Response Caching](#response-caching) for advice on setting up and using a persistent cache.

 ### Metadata property processing